^

 , medical expert

-The reference values (norm) of proinsulin concentration in the blood serum in adults are 2-2.6 pmol / l.
+Reference values (norm) for proinsulin concentration in blood serum in adults are 2-2.6 pmol/l.

-One of the reasons for the development of diabetes mellitus may be a violation of the secretion of insulin from beta cells to the blood.
-For the diagnosis of impaired secretion of insulin in the blood, the definition of proinsulin and C-peptide is used.
-Change in the concentrations of proinsulin for various forms of diabetes mellitus.
+One of the causes of diabetes mellitus development may be a disorder of insulin secretion from beta cells into the blood.
+To diagnose disorders of insulin secretion into the blood, proinsulin and C-peptide are determined.
+Changes in proinsulin concentrations in various forms of diabetes mellitus.

 The iLive portal does not provide medical advice, diagnosis or treatment.